 Pass Line – Can only be made on the come-out roll.
 The pass line bet wins if the come-out roll is a 7 or 11.
 It loses if the come-out is 2, 3 or 12.
 However, if any other number is rolled, that number will become the point.
 In order for the pass line to win at this stage, the point must be rolled a second time before the number 7 (the most frequently rolled number) is rolled.
 Taking/backing odds on the pass line wager helps return the lowest possible House Edge at the game.

 Come – This is a way to speed up the rate of play and cover the board with more wagers without raising the House Edge.
 The come wager can be made at any time during play by clicking on the Come Box between dice rolls.
-The very next dice roll will then become the come-out roll for that wager (hence the name).
+The very next dice roll will then become the come-out roll for that wager (3 Ways to Play Craps).
 The come bet will then play out just like a Pass Line bet (see above).
 In essence, this is a way to get more pass line bets on the board at once.

 Don’t Come – If you’ve been reading from the top, wouldn’t you have guessed this to be the next bet?
 It is what the Come bet is to the Pass Line.
 In other words, if the Don’t Come doesn’t win on a first roll of 3 or die from a come-out of 7 or 11, it will play the board as a Don’t Pass Line bet: roll a 7 before the point is rolled a second time to win the wager.